• About Texas Travel Talk

 Photo Credit: Melody P.

 You’ll find many upscale, family diners and 5-star restaurants in Dallas and Fort Worth.
-No one will go hungry here, and all will be well fed with many options in both cities.
+No one will go hungry in either city.

-NotablSadelle’seateries include Hawaiian Bros, Sadelle’s Highland Park, Mister O1 Extraordinary Pizza Turtle Creek, Thunderbird Pies, the Exchange Food Hall, and the Origin Kitchen & Bar for those with food allergies.
+Notable eateries include Hawaiian Bros, Sadelle’s Highland Park, Thunderbird Pies, the Exchange Food Hall, and the Origin Kitchen & Bar for those with food allergies.

-Significant restaurants that put Fort Worth on the maCattleman’sy with excellent fooGarcia’se Cattleman’s Steakhouse, Joe T. Garcia’s, Riscky’s Barbeque, Goldee’s BBQ, Belenty’s Love, Heim Barbecue, Fort Worth Food Works, Crockett Row Food Hall, and HG Sply to name a few.
+Notable restaurants that put Fort Worth on the map include Cattleman’s Steakhouse (excellent steaks), Riscky’s Barbeque, Goldee’s BBQ, Belenty’s Love Mexican Vegan Restaurant, Heim Barbecue, Fort Worth Food Works, Crockett Row Food Hall, and HG Sply, to name a few.

 Dallas shopping centers include North Park Center, Galleria Dallas, Southwest Center Mall, and Uptown Plaza Dallas.

-Fort Worth shopping centers include Sundance Square, The Shops at Clearfork, and The Shops at Chisholm Trail Ranch; you’ll see Mall and Hulen Mall.
-I imagine you’ll find more cowboy and cowgirl western wear in Fort Worth.
+Fort Worth shopping centers include Sundance Square, The Shops at Clearfork, The Shops at Chisholm Trail Ranch, and Hulen Mall.
+I imagine you’ll find more western wear at the Fort Worth Stockyards.

-Dallas transportation options include the DART (Bus and Rail).
+Dallas transportation options include DART (Bus and Rail), TRE Commuter Rail, and Uber & Lyft.

 Fort Worth transportation options include The Dash (Downtown to Museum District Bus), Molly the Trolley (Downtown Bus), TexRail, and Amtrak (Fort Worth Central Station and Fort Worth T&P Station).

-The Trinity Railway Express (TRE) provides transportation to and from Dallas and Fort Worth.
+The Trinity Railway Express (TRE) offers transportation between Dallas and Fort Worth.

 What is your perspective on the difference between Dallas and Fort Worth?
 We would love to know!